GriffinCanCode/clearcache/docs/architecture.md

 The central orchestration component manages the cleaning workflow.
 It coordinates discovery, validation, and deletion operations while maintaining thread safety and error resilience.

 **Cache Type System**
 A pattern-based classification system that identifies cache artifacts across different development ecosystems.
-Each cache type encapsulates specific patterns, safety rules, and metadata for targeted cleaning operations.
+Each cache type encapsulates specific patterns, safety rules, library classification, and metadata for targeted cleaning operations.
+The system operates in two modes: Safe Mode (default) for temporary caches and Library Mode for dependencies requiring reinstallation.

+**Advanced Traversal Engine**
+High-performance directory traversal system with multiple engine implementations optimized for different scenarios.
+Uses the industry-standard walkdir library for maximum speed when ignore files aren't needed, and the ignore crate for full gitignore and clearcacheignore support with parallel processing capabilities.
+Automatically selects the optimal traversal method based on user preferences and configuration.

+**Ignore Pattern System**
+Comprehensive ignore system supporting `.clearcacheignore` files with gitignore-compatible syntax.
+Provides hierarchical pattern processing, automatic pattern compilation for performance, and seamless integration with the traversal engine.
+Enables fine-grained control over which directories and files are excluded from cache cleaning operations.

 **Safety Validation Layer**
 Multi-stage validation system that prevents accidental deletion of critical files.
 Implements path analysis, content inspection, and heuristic-based protection mechanisms.